-Lee has received a Presidential Award honoring our service learning program, in which all students complete 80 hours of service within the local community and around the world.
+Lee received a Presidential Award honoring our service learning program, in which all students complete 80 hours of service in the local community and around the world.

 Over 100 student clubs and organizations include spiritual life clubs, academic clubs, Greek clubs, social service clubs, instrumental and vocal ensembles, and diversity clubs.

 Lee University recently made the transition to NCAA Division II and the Gulf South Conference.